turbot/steampipe-mod-aws-thrifty/thrifty/docs/overused.md

 Thrifty developers check overused AWS resources.
 AWS resources can be overused in a few different ways.
 When you have long-running resources, consider if they can be stopped intermittently.
 In non-production environments, for example, it can make sense to spin up resources when needed, or only during working hours.

+This dashboard answers the following questions:

+- What global and regional CloudTrail trails are redundant?
+- What EC2 instances and EBS volumes are operating at higher than defined size limits?

 ## Variables

 | Variable                   | Description                                                           | Default                                                                          |